NovaLynxie/Wilderwoods-Official/README.md

 ### Do you have a roadmap to check for upcoming features or release dates?

-I am still setting up more parts of the repo but rest assured that I will be making a proper roadmap for release as we go along.
+~~I am still setting up more parts of the repo but rest assured that I will be making a proper roadmap for release as we go along.~~
+We now have a [roadmap](./ROADMAP.md) for features either in development or planned!
+If you have any suggestions for potential features, please go read this first to see if I have it planned or already implemented.